Rubblebucket

 Rubblebucket is an American art-pop and indie-rock band from Brooklyn, New York.
-The primary members are musical couple (now separated) Annakalmia Traver and Alex Toth.
+The primary members are a musical couple (now separated) Annakalmia Traver and Alex Toth.

 Formation

 Alex Toth (trumpet, band leader) and Kalmia Traver (vocals, saxophone) first met at the University of Vermont where they were both enrolled as music majors.
 Upon graduating in 2006, they began touring the United States as members of different projects.
 The band began performing primarily in the Northeast, in major cities and college towns, earning a reputation for their raucous energy.

 Toth had been developing a dance band that merges psychedelic indie rock, upbeat dance, and left field arrangements.
 In June 2007, the pair met percussionist Craig Myers; the improvised music they made at a party was arranged and elaborated on to become the first contribution to the band's repertoire.

 Career

 In March 2008, Rubblebucket self-released their debut album, Rose's Dream, under the name Rubblebucket Orchestra and began to tour full-time.
 They were chosen by Spin magazine as a "Must-hear artist from the 2009 CMJs".
 On October 13, they released their self-titled second studio album, and officially changed their name to Rubblebucket.
 In December, they won a Boston Music Award for Live Act of the Year.

 In 2010, Rubblebucket appeared at festivals such as High Sierra, All Good Music Festival, and the Liberate Music and Dance Festival.
 On October 19, 2010, they released their Triangular Daisies EP; it included a cover of the Beatles' "Michelle", which Paste magazine named on their list of 50 Greatest Beatles Covers of All Time.